 • Keep annealing temperatures between 55-60°C to increase specificity.

-• When designing primers for bisulfite PCR, it is best to avoid CpG sites within the primer sequence as these cytosines may or may not be methylated.
+When designing primers for bisulfite PCR, it is best to avoid CpG sites within the primer sequence as these cytosines may or may not be methylated.
 If a CpG site cannot be avoided within the primer, locate it at the 5’ end of the primer and include a degenerate base (Y/R) in the place of the cytosine (for forward primers) or complementary to the cytosine (for reverse primers).

 Figure 5.
 When designing primers for bisulfite PCR, it is best to avoid CpG sites within the primer sequence as these cytosines may or may not be methylated.
 If a CpG site cannot be avoided within the primer, locate it at the 5’ end of the primer and include a degenerate base (Y/R) in the place of the cytosine (for forward primers) or complementary to the cytosine (for reverse primers).

 For more on bisulfite conversion, see our Bisulfite Beginner Guide.
-For fast and complete bisuflite conversion of DNA and RNA for methylation analyses, see our range of bisulfite conversion kits, and ZymoTaq polymerase collections.
+For fast and complete bisuflite conversion of DNA and RNA for methylation analyses, see our range of bisulfite conversion kits, and ZymoTaq Polymerase collections.

-Methylation Specific PCR (MSP)
+How to Design Primers for Methylation Specific PCR (MSP)

 Methylation Specific PCR (MSP) relies on amplification to assess the methylation status at specific CpG sites after bisulfite conversion.
 Success with this system depends on the differential amplification of the template using methylated (M) and non-methylated (U) primer sets.
 While most of the considerations for MSP primer design are identical for those for bisulfite PCR, CpG sites within the primers are treated differently.
 Bisulfite PCR examines the methylation status of all the CpG sites present in a specific region, while MSP assesses the methylation at a single CpG site complementary to the 3’ end of the primer sequence.